 All education and education related activities are, of course, provided free of charge.
-The only things for which a charge is made are:
+The only activities for which a charge is made are:

 - After school clubs, which are entirely voluntary and not linked to the school curriculum

-- Board and lodging for residential school journeys
+- Transport, Board and lodging for residential school journeys

 However, the school budget is limited and there are some activities which we offer to enrich our teaching and offer the children a wide variety of learning experiences that cost the school money.
 We ask for voluntary contributions for these activities to allow the limited funds available to the school to be spent on other things to directly benefit the children such as teaching and support staff, equipment and furniture.

 Throughout this policy the term ‘activities’ is used to include school trips both residential and non-residential, visits to indoor and outdoor venues.